D-Workz/msTourism2/README.md

 * master: is only for readMe and initial server setup
 * development: latest development branch, latest working development branches are merged into here (should be working)
-* deployment: latest version of the server
+* deployment: latest version of the server (working)
 ---
 * all other branches are development branches and under development... (not working)